 This course analyzes issues in criminal justice and their characteristics as they relate to the operation of larger social structures viewed in global perspective.
+Prerequisites: CRJU 1102 and Junior or Senior standing.

 CRJU 4801 Restorative Justice

 This course will examine the definitions, historical and theoretical origins and development, principles and practices, benefits and limitations of restorative justice as an alternative approach to traditional retributive government responses to crime in the United States.
 Topics include victim-offender mediation programs and the role of offender, victim, church, state, and community in the restorative justice model.
 Students will also examine a program evaluation of restorative justice programs to discern outcome effectiveness.
 Prerequisites: CRJU 1102 and Junior or Senior standing.